aaniksahaa/Tripify/README.md

 16. Now Set up the database as per the following specification.
 ```
 Go to the directory  -->  backend/sqldump/master_dump
-If your are setting the database for the first time, run  -->  dump_first_time.sql
+If your are setting the database for the first time, run in Navicat  -->  dump_first_time.sql
-Otherwise, run -->  dump_any_time_later.sql
+Otherwise, run in Navicat -->  dump_any_time_later.sql
 ```
 17. For running the queries, just create query files of same names in Navicat and copy the content.